-Working with a network of CAMFED (CAMA) alumnae, Learner Guides, Parent Support Group members, traditional leaders, and other community members, Mercy helps to ensure that girls get the material, academic, and emotional support they need to stay in school.
+Working with the CAMFED Association, Learner Guides, Parent Support Group members, traditional leaders, and other community members, Mercy helps to ensure that girls get the material, academic, and emotional support they need to stay in school.

 “To me, when I see CAMFED I see hope for girls… Girls from rural areas drop out of school because of poverty, but now, they are in school and have been provided with everything.
 So I see hope for girls, and I see that Malawi will be a better nation in the near future.”